The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 c) DC during the Race: If the competitor completed more than 75% of the race, they will be classified in the results and therefore be eligible to score points.

-a) Drivers who retire during qualifying must do so in a safe manner, away from the track and in a position that does not distract other drivers.
+a) Drivers who retire during qualifying or the race must do so in a safe manner, away from the track and in a position that does not distract other drivers.

-b) During the race, drivers may not retire to the pits then continue driving.
+b) During the race, drivers may not retire to the pits and then continue driving.

 7. CHAMPIONSHIP POINTS

-a) The Drivers Championship title will be awarded to the driver who has scored the highest number of points, taking into account only the best 80% to 90% of their race results, depending on the league.
+a) The Drivers Championship title will be awarded to the driver who has scored the highest number of points, taking into account only the best 80% to 90% of their race results, depending on the league rules.

 b) The Teams Championship title will be awarded to the team which has scored the highest total number of points.

-If two or more teams or drivers finish the season with the same number of points, the higher place in the league will be awarded to:
+If two or more competitors finish the season with the same number of points, the higher place in the league will be awarded to:

 a) the holder of the greatest number of first places,